 Robin is currently a writer and personal health consultant, and she hosts multiple fitness classes.

 Capt.
 Joe Greco has been been a USCG licensed captain since 1991 and currently operates a charter fishing business in upstate, New York and in southwest Florida.
-He operates "Justy-Joe Charters" on the pristine waters of Lake George -in New York's Adirondack region- during the summer months, targeting salmon, native lake trout and bass.
+He operates "Justy-Joe Charters" here in SW Florida from December through April, and on the pristine waters of Lake George -in New York's Adirondack region- during the summer months, targeting salmon, native lake trout and bass.

 From December through May, Capt.
 Joe operates "Fort Myers Fishing Adventures" out of Salty Sam's Marina, in Fort Myers Beach.

 Capt.
 Joe conducts fishing seminars on a regular basis and has been an avid outdoor writer for nearly two decades.
-He is a pro-staff for several companies, including Shimano Reels and Cannon Downriggers.
+He is a pro-staff for several companies including Daiwa, Scotty Downriggers, Shimano Reels and Cannon Downriggers.
 Family-oriented, back-bay/ near shore fishing excursions are his specialty.

 As a native Bill Russell has spent his entire life living on Pine Island and fishing the surrounding waters for over forty years and as a professional fishing guide for over 20 years.